 Case Study: Google

 Google states on its website that it “use[s] People analytics as a foundational building block that informs everything we do to find, grow and keep Googlers”.
 This approach actually reflects everything that the company stands for and is core for its business.
-Their goal is “to bring the same level of rigor to people-decisions that we do to engineering decisions.”
+Their goal is “to bring the same level of rigour to people-decisions that we do to engineering decisions.”

 This is also the case when it comes t their HR function.
-With the use of people analytics (which is essentially data based decision-making based on an algorithm) Google has removed subjective decision-making from this area of its business.
+With the use of people analytics (which is essentially data-based decision-making based on an algorithm) Google has removed subjective decision-making from this area of its business.
 This applies to culture, health and wellbeing initiatives (their decision to offer free food was based on analytics) as well as performance management.
-In fact Google have actually used performance management to transform their culture.
+In fact, Google have actually used performance management to transform their culture.

-By relying on “people analytics,” a mix of qualitative and quantitative data, the company has been able to improve their performance management processes, employee performance, and overall employee experience.
+By relying on “people analytics,” a mix of qualitative and quantitative data, the company has been able to improve its performance management processes, employee performance, and overall employee experience.
 Unsurprisingly Google uses both automation and AI and within these everything that we mentioned above.